Greenville, NC 27834 - Hempstead, NY 11550

 Mar 27, 2021

 People with mental health issues are known to be re-arrested.
-Numerous people across multiple studies as far back as 15 years ago to date were arrested many times during the observation of the various studies I’ve examined, including an individual who was arraigned 71 times during almost a decade.
+Numerous people across multiple studies as far back as 15 years ago to date were arrested sevral times during the observation of the various studies I’ve examined, including an individual who was arraigned 71 times in almost a decade.
 The data suggest that achieving successful reintegration in some cases proves difficult.
 Re-entry and recidivism are not new and have been adequately studied, and plenty of factors have been recognized that seem to add to the failure of people reintegrating into their community from jails and prisons specifically, people with mental health conditions.
 I came across another study by the United States Department of Justice titled Lessons Learned from the Second Chance Act: Moving Forward to Strengthen Offender Reentry.
 And I’ve learned that the challenges that the individuals deal with who are leaving corrections are facing circumstances that are intimidating and difficult to deal with and are even more disheartening for persons who have complicated psychiatric and substance abuse drawbacks.

 The underlying issues are universal, many people reentering back into their communities don’t feel prepared for life outside jail or prison after being incarcerated for 6 months or longer, especially after spending time in solitary confinement.
 I spoke with serval men and women before pre and post-release and discovered that 10 of the 40 people, 1 in 4, I interviewed stated they were nervous and felt like they would fail in our society and 20 of the 40, 50%, of the individuals claimed they would be homeless, have no support system and don’t know how they would be able to take care of themselves once they were discharged from jail or prison.